-And yet, perhaps, seventy years ago in the midst of world war, the same could have been said: the world was dark and ugly then, too.
+And yet, perhaps, seventy years ago in the midst of world war, the same could have been said: the world was dark and ugly.
 Another seventy or so before that, and we were a country divided – family against family – an unquestionably ugly time in our history.
 Trace back through humanity’s short breath on this “pale blue dot,” and it’s always there: fear and hatred and war and the loud, powerful few who long for control.
 We were bombarded, then as now, just by a different medium.
 Is it that we think we’re special that the world is just now unbearably bad?
 Is the fact – if it’s a fact – that it’s “always been this way” meant to reassure us with hope that we are not alone in our suffering or sink us into some despairing fatalism that there is no cure for the human condition but death?

-Maybe that’s why I relate so strongly to Good Friday.
+Maybe that’s why I relate so strongly to a Good Friday.
 It is not the story of resurrection.
 Don’t be fooled by the fact that we think we know the ending.
 Easter morning is not yet come.
 It is instead a story of wondering, of questioning.
 It’s a story of seemingly intense abandonment, of scattering, of hiding away in denial.
 And it’s the story of that which we inevitably face – the death of those we love and of our own end.
 In a sense, it’s a story still being told, repeated daily on our screens and in our heads and in our exchanges.
-That same ugliness – from Rome to Flanders Field to Normandy Beach to modern Syria and Iraq to Capitol Hill and into every major corporation – it does not go away.
+That same ugliness – from Rome to Flanders Field to Normandy Beach to modern Syria and Iraq to Capitol Hill and into every major corporation; it does not go away.

 And yet in the midst of that, the hope we do manage to conjure up as human beings – when we can – is the best kind of hope.
 Because we don’t yet know how it ends, just that it will.
+We don’t know how the arc bends, just that it will.
 And to say that there is hope in the face of this unending uncertainty that so surrounds us is to participate in something near miraculous: Against all the odds, against our own history, against our guaranteed nature, even against our guaranteed deaths or in spite of them, we conjure up sometimes something good and try to live into our best selves no matter what the next day or hour or minute could bring or brought before it.
 For all the voices shouting and pulling and drowning out our common space, it’s on that note, when that happens – that hopeful harmony – that “resurrection” arrives, that something wholly good is able to conquer our cynicism.
 It’s when we whistle walking through the dark house or hum a beloved tune to calm ourselves – hours before the choir exclaims any joy at all.
 And so, we wonder, can we bring nuance to the conversation, silence to the constant noise of the day’s desire to pull us in a thousand directions, peace to a world in terror, sustenance to a planet hungry for new life, wealth free of want to the wealthy and trust again in our leaders?
 Judging by our history, the answer is no, probably not.
-But we’ll hope anyway, be our best selves anyway, drip our drop in the bucket anyhow, and if we fail at those great endeavors, we’ll still have succeeded, somehow in the most important way possible.
+But we’ll hope anyway, be our best selves anyway, drip our drop in the bucket anyway, and if we fail at those great endeavors, we’ll still have succeeded, somehow in the most important way possible.
 Happy Good Friday to you and yours.